£12.99Release Date: September 30, 2021

 Freddy Krueger in A Nightmare on Elm Street became the cinema’s most popular bogeyman in the 1980s, and more recently hordes of zombies have returned for the bloodthirsty rampage through several big-budget blockbusters.
 More than 100 years after the first horror film, the parade of screen terrors shows no sign of stopping.

-In this new hardback book you will find 50 acknowledged classic horrors, from FW Murnau’s cobwebby vampire story Nosferatu via the Universal movies, the Hammer Horrors and the Night of the Living Dead, to The Wicker Man and The Omen, up to more recent box-office hits such as Paranormal Activity and A Quiet Place.
+In this new hardback book you will find 50 acknowledged classic horrors, from FW Murnau’s cobwebby vampire story Nosferatu via the Universal movies, the Hammer Horrors and the Night of the Living Dead, to The Wicker Man and The Omen, up to more recent box-office hits such as Get Out and A Quiet Place I & II.